Arden-Arcade, California: Incorporation plans

 On November 2, 2010, area residents voted on Measure D. The measure was defeated by a margin of 76% to 24%.
 If approved, the area bounded by Auburn Boulevard on the north, the American River Drive, Ethan Way on the west, and Mission Avenue/Jacob Lane on the east would have become the City of Arden-Arcade.

-The city would have been governed by a council-manager form of government.
-Twenty-two candidates ran for the seven-member city council.
-If Measure D passed, seven would have become city council members and the top vote-getter would have become mayor.
-A city manager would have been hired by the council to implement goals, policies and ordinances approved by the city council.
-The defeat of Measure D rendered the results of the election a moot point.
+Proponents claimed that the new city would have improved services and created community pride in the City of Arden-Arcade without any new taxes.
+Opponents believed that revenue assumptions were risky and, if wrong, could lead to higher taxes.